kovidgoyal/calibre/setup/installer/windows/notes.rst

 Add C:\Python27\Scripts and C:\Python27 to PATH

+Edit mimetypes.py in C:\Python27\Lib and change line 250 UnicodeEncodeError to ValueError

 Install setuptools from http://pypi.python.org/pypi/setuptools If there are no windows binaries already compiled for the version of python you are using then download the source and run the following command in the folder where the source has been unpacked::